 What is Swapzone?

-Swapzone is registered in the Seychelles and it launched in 2019.
+Swapzone is registered in Georgia (previously Seychelles) and it launched in 2019.
 It is different from most other exchanges that we list on our domain, seeing as it is more an aggregator of other exchanges than anything else.
 They state on their landing page that they have collected verification procedures, rates, speed and prices at more than a dozen different partners.
 These offers are then compiled in a list (see more under Swapzone Trading View).

 You can search for trades in almost 500 different cryptos here and compare where you can buy them through Swapzone's tools.

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.